prg-grp/je-lang/README.md

 J<sub>E</sub> tries to address both these challenges.
-J<sub>E</sub> is a programming model that integrates a TEE, abstracting away low-level programming details such as initial- ization and loading of data into the TEE.
+J<sub>E</sub> is a programming model that integrates a TEE, abstracting away low-level programming details such as initialization and loading of data into the TEE.
 J<sub>E</sub> only requires developers to add annotations to their programs to enable the execution within the TEE.
 It has a security type system that checks confidentiality and integrity policies against realistic